JoKeyser/oscon-tutorial/README.md

 INSERT EXPLANATION of *Working Directory*, *Staging Area*, and *History*.

-You can select specific *hunks* from the Working Directory to the Staging Area.
+You can select specific *hunks* from the Working Directory to the Staging Area:
 ```
 git add -p
 ```